nathanialaodell/nathanialaodell.github.io/_posts/2025-03-01-Measles-Vaccine-Shmeales-Vaccine.md

 categories: [Misinformation response]
 ---

-In what has become our new norm, the Children's Health Defense (CHD) has recently(ish) released yet [another](https://childrenshealthdefense.org/defender/measles-mumps-rubella-infection-mmr-vaccine-risk/) article railing against the measles vaccine.
+In what has become our new norm, everyone's favorite grifters at the Children's Health Defense (CHD) has recently(ish) released yet [another](https://childrenshealthdefense.org/defender/measles-mumps-rubella-infection-mmr-vaccine-risk/) article railing against the measles vaccine.
 The claims made in the article hilariously entitled "No Proof MMR Vaccine Is ‘Safer’ than Measles, Mumps or Rubella Infection, Physician Group Says" rely largely on evidence and data presented on the [Physicians for Informed Consent](https://physiciansforinformedconsent.org/) (PIC), which "has a vision of... evaluating data objectively".
 A very noble mission indeed, and one that all researchers and medical practitioners should strive for.

+As is usual of The Defender (the "news" arm of the CHD), this article features bad statistics, dubious claims, and the pedaling of dangerous alternative-facts.
+Let's dig in.

 EDIT: I should note that I began this post prior to the measles outbreak in Gaines County, Texas, began.
 Take the irony of that as you read through this post as you will.

 # The Main Claim
+---
 The main claim of this article can be best described as dubious at best, and intentionally vague at worst.
 What exactly is meant by "harmful" in the context of the measles vaccine is elusive, likely purposely so.
 Does the vaccine have higher mortality rates than the MMR infection?
 Is it side-effects of the vaccine that we are comparing to adverse health effects of MMR infection?
 If so, which side effects, and how do we know that their is a causal relationship between said side effect and our outcome?
 By not specifying *what it even is that we are talking about* it allows these bad faith arguments to be impossible to properly address.
 When you counter claims of higher mortality rates due to vaccine-related side effects when compared to MMR-related deaths, they can simply say that they were never arguing that point, anyway.
 And technically they would be right, because they never established what it was that they were arguing.

-In any case, [this](https://physiciansforinformedconsent.org/mmr-vrs/) report referenced in the CHD article is where the bulk of iffy-science and plain bad stats comes from.
+[This](https://physiciansforinformedconsent.org/mmr-vrs/) report referenced in the CHD article is where the bulk of iffy-science and plain bad stats comes from.
 Let's tackle it bit by excruciating bit.

 # The Good of the PIC MMR Vaccine Risk Report
 ---